andrewbankston/project-one/README.md

 1st Plot: Cost of Damage group vs. Injuries Total (pie chart)

--- The cost of damage shows that the majority of injuries fall within the damage group of over $1500, at 57.6%, and the $500-1500 group taking up 29.4% of injuries.
-With that being said, only 13% of total injuries due to car wrecks ended up having a damage cost of less than $500.
+-- The cost of damage shows that the large majority of injuries fall within the damage group of over $1500, at 74.1%, and the $500-1500 group taking up 12.5% of injuries.
+With that being said, only 13.4% of total injuries due to car wrecks ended up having a damage cost of less than $500.
+More injuries result from car crashes that have higher costs of damage.

 2nd Plot: Cost of Damage vs. # of Fatal Injuries